 ApparitionsObject manipulation (pilothouse wheel turning)Sensed presence

 According to Haunted Kentucky Road Trip and the AOL feature on the steamboat, the most-told ghost on the Belle of Louisville is Captain Ben Winters.
-Winters was master of the Avalon (the Belle's earlier name) and suffered a heart attack in the pilothouse during a 1948 sheriff's raid related to alleged illegal gambling machines aboard; he survived the immediate event but died later from related complications.
+Winters was the long-time master of the Avalon (the Belle's earlier name); the boat was renamed in 1947 honoring his dying wish, per Wikipedia's documented history.
+Ghost-lore accounts describe him suffering a fatal heart attack in the pilothouse during a late-1940s sheriff's raid related to alleged illegal gambling machines aboard — the specific raid-and-heart-attack sequence derives from paranormal-history sources rather than contemporary records, but Winters' identity as the boat's captain and his death around this period are well established.
 Crew accounts describe the pilothouse wheel turning briefly when no one is at the helm and brief sightings of a man in a riverboat captain's uniform on the upper decks.
 The Belle of Louisville was featured on a 2013 episode of Ghost Hunters that focused on the Winters story.

 In addition to Winters, regional accounts describe two unnamed deckhands or engine workers said to have died in earlier industrial accidents aboard the Idlewild: one crushed when machinery started accidentally, and one killed when the paddlewheel engaged unexpectedly.
 These industrial-accident accounts circulate primarily in tour-operator and regional-roadtrip writeups rather than in primary maritime records.